norcams/docs-enduser/docs/terraform-part1.rst

 ..
 WARNING::
    We are using ``image_name`` here.
 This is usually not a good idea, unless for testing purposes.
-The "GOLD" images provided in UH-IaaS are renewed (e.g. replaced) each month, and Terraform uses the image ID in its state.
+The "GOLD" images provided in NREC are renewed (e.g. replaced) each month, and Terraform uses the image ID in its state.
 If using Terraform as a oneshot utility to spin up instances, this isn't a problem.
 But if you rely on